Why Small Business Owners Should Engage in PR?

 - Your Marketing Dollars Will Last Longer

-According to Mark Kinsley, who works as a marketing manager for essayontime.co.uk, PR allows you to make up for your lack of marketing dollars by simply putting in more effort in building credibility and authority of your business and brand, as well as by developing relationships with influencers.
+According to Mark Kinsley, a marketing manager for essayontime.co.uk, PR allows you to make up for your lack of marketing dollars by simply putting in more effort in building credibility and authority of your business and brand, as well as by developing relationships with influencers.
 This organic, word-of-mouth approach might take longer, but all that positive buzz will make your marketing more organic, and your customers will be more likely to trust you because you don’t rely on pushy sales tactics like everyone else.

 - It Beats Advertising

-Speaking of trust and organic buzz, Nielsen research also shows that PR is 90% more effective than advertising when it comes to influencing the customers.
+Speaking of trust and organic buzz, Nielsen research also shows that PR is 90% more effective than advertising when influencing customers.
 These days, an average person is exposed to as many as 5,000 ads per day!
 However, they are more likely to purchase a product if it has been endorsed by an influencer or someone like them, which explains why so many companies sponsor YouTube vloggers nowadays.
 As opposed to trusting corporations, customers are more inclined to trust people, and with PR, you get exactly that, a human voice for your small business.

 - PR Is Ideal for Damage Control